 After sustaining injuries in a collision, you will expect compensation.
 Damages serve to provide financial relief and are directly related to the accident.
 Most damages are either economic or non-economic in nature.

 Economic damages essentially reimburse a person for the monetary losses they've suffered or will suffer due to the accident.
-These include:

 - Medical bills,

 Non-economic damages, on the other hand, are slightly more difficult to calculate.
 These damages are typically associated with the physical and mental distress a person suffers after an accident.

 Damages are challenging to calculate, but your car accident attorney in Clearwater will review the details of your case to calculate the appropriate amount of compensation.